STL-Polyglot-Programmers/docs/land-acknowledgement.md

 as stewards of the land.
 We appreciate the vast and often unrecognized contributions of Indigenous people and are conscious of their ongoing experiences of inequality.

+In offering this land acknowledgment, we acknowledge all Native peoples who came before us and continue contributing to the advancement of computer science and programming.